-To execute a function M-file, type the name of the ments in parentheses.
+To execute a function M-file, type the name of the file without the .m extension, followed by the input arguments in parentheses.
 Should you need to save the output variables, precede the call by the output variables (in square brackets if more than one) and the '=' sign.
-For example, >> lu(A)
+For example, lu(A)